Associate Professor

 Tel.: 416-978-4488

-Richard Stacey is an Associate Professor of law at the University of Toronto Faculty of Law.
-He works in public law, with a research focus is on how governments and their administrative branches uphold and fulfil, or can be encouraged to uphold and fulfil, their constitutional commitments.
-Richard's undergraduate and law degrees are from the University of the Witwatersrand in South Africa, and his PhD is from New York University.
-He was law clerk to Justice Kate O’Regan and Justice Bess Nkabinde at the Constitutional Court of South Africa, and has taught at the City University of New York Law School, the University of Witwatersrand and the University of Cape Town.
-He recently co-edited a collection of essays entitled The Limits and Legitimacy of Referendums (with Richard Albert) published by Oxford University Press, and is currently engaged in a project exploring the connections between popular sovereignty, the rule of law, and referendums.
+Richard Stacey works in public law with a research focus on how governments and their administrative branches uphold and fulfil, or can be encouraged to uphold and fulfil, their constitutional commitments.
+Richard holds undergraduate and law degrees from the University of the Witwatersrand in South Africa and a PhD from New York University.
+He was law clerk to Justice Kate O’Regan and Justice Bess Nkabinde at the Constitutional Court of South Africa, and has taught law and political theory at universities around the world including the City University of New York Law School, the University of Witwatersrand and the University of Cape Town.
+Current research projects include an exploration of the relationship between the rule of law and popular sovereignty, and ongoing attempts to make sense of Canadian administrative law.

 Education